dact-chant/PyCantus/docs/source/development_docs.md

 Besides that, some of the data model classes has convenience methods described bellow.

-Here is a simplified schema of the data model:
+Here is a schema of the data model:

 ![PyCantus data model simplified schema.](_static/img/data_model_pycantus.png)

-Attributes in bold are primary keys (identifiers) - in case of Corpus it can be pair.
+Attributes in bold are primary keys (identifiers) - in case of Corpus it can be a pair.
-Gray dashed line signals foreign key relation.
+Gray dashed lines signal foreign key relation.
-The attribute *locked* is strictly functional attribute, that is initially set base on `is_editable` attribute of `Corpus` class.
+The attribute *locked* is strictly functional attribute, that is initially set based on the value of `is_editable` attribute of `Corpus` class.

-More detailed lists of attributes and methods follows.
+More detailed lists of attributes and methods follow.

 ### Corpus

 `Corpus` class represents a collection of chants and sources.
 It provides methods for loading, filtering, and exporting data related to the chants and sources.

 The only way to initialize `Corpus` is via load from CSV files, it is not possible from chants and sources lists.
-That is due to "good replicability practice" we wanted to emphasize.
+That is due to the "good replicability practice" we wanted to emphasize.

 #### Attributes:
 - `chants_filepath (str)`: path to file with chants